Medicines Line (1300 MEDICINE)

 We collaborate with healthdirect Australia to deliver Medicines Line, a telephone service providing consumers with information on prescription, over-the-counter and complementary (herbal, ‘natural’, vitamin and mineral) medicines.

-When you call 1300 MEDICINE, you will speak with an experienced registered nurse.
+When you call 1300 MEDICINE from all states and territories in Australia (except Queensland and Victoria), you will speak with an experienced registered nurse.
 Your question may be answered on the spot, or you may be referred to your GP or pharmacist, or to another health professional.
-If you have a complex enquiry, you may be put through to an NPS pharmacist.
+If you have a complex enquiry, you may be put through to an NPS MedicineWise pharmacist.

 Getting information over the phone for consumers